itsamekai/Projects/README.md

 # Youtube-Comment-Scraper

 Scrapes comments from youtube given a URL and exports it as a csv file, and allow translation of comments if needed.
+Requires [ChromeDriver.](https://chromedriver.chromium.org/)

 ------
 ### Usage